Combatants Will Be Dispatched!: Manga

+Volumes

 Anime

-During a livestream commemorating the first year anniversary of Kadokawa's "Kimirano" light novel website on March 15, 2020, it was announced that the series would receive an anime television series adaptation.
+During a livestream commemorating the first anniversary of Kadokawa's "Kimirano" light novel website on March 15, 2020, it was announced that the series would receive an anime television series adaptation.
 The series was animated by J.C.Staff and aired from April 4 to June 20, 2021 on AT-X, Tokyo MX, KBS Kyoto, SUN, and BS-NTV.
 Hiroaki Akagi directed the series, with Yukie Sugawara handling the series' scripts, Sōta Suwa designing the characters, and Masato Kōda composing the series' music.
 Miku Itō performed the opening theme "No.6," while Miyu Tomita, Sayaka Kikuchi, Natsumi Murakami, and Minami Takahashi performed the ending theme "Home Sweet Home" as their respective characters.
 It ran for 12 episodes.

 Funimation co-produced the series and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Muse Communication has licensed the series in Southeast Asia and South Asia, and streamed it on their Muse Asia YouTube channel and Bilibili.